-Kubernetes Kubernetesis an open-source product that provides functionality that rangesfrom cluster infrastructure and container scheduling to orchestratingcapabilities.
-It lets you automate deployment, scaling, and operations ofapplication containers across clusters of hosts.KubernetesKubernetesinto logical units for easy management and discovery.KubernetesKubernetesis mature in Linux, less mature in Windows.
-Azure Kubernetes Service (AKS) Azure Kubernetes Service (AKS) is a managed Kubernetes container orchestration service in Azure that simplifies Kubernetes cluster's management, deployment, and operations.
+Kubernetes is an open-source product that provides functionality that ranges from cluster infrastructure and container scheduling to orchestrating capabilities.
+It lets you automate deployment, scaling, and operations of application containers across clusters of hosts.

+Kubernetes provides a container-centric infrastructure that groups application containers into logical units for easy management and discovery.

+Kubernetes is mature in Linux, less mature in Windows.

+Azure Kubernetes Service (AKS)

+Azure Kubernetes Service (AKS) is a managed Kubernetes container orchestration service in Azure that simplifies Kubernetes cluster's management, deployment, and operations.